 Simulation Research Primer (Online Interactive Course)

-Simulation Research Primer is an online interactive course, offered through SIM-one's Global Learning Solutions.
+Simulation Research Primer is an online interactive course, offered through Simulation Canada's Global Learning Solutions.
 It is a perfect introduction to the world of research into simulation-based education and healthcare quality improvement.
 It explores the milieu of simulation research and scholarship, as well as the current state of literature in simulation.
 Participants will refine their research interests, complete a literature review on a topic of interest, and generate their own research question.

 This course was developed and will be facilitated by leading simulation and healthcare education researchers from a range of backgrounds.
 It leads into Simulation Research: Practices for Planning a Research Study.